gbfredrik/BSc-Mathematics-Regime-Switching-Weather-Options/README.md

 # BSc Mathematics - An Analysis of Markov Switching Models for Weather Derivative Pricing

-This project was implemented and developed as part of a BSc thesis at Linköping university.
+This project was implemented and developed as part of a BSc thesis at LinkÃ¶ping university.
 The work has yet to be finished or published.

 ## Description of Project